ImperialCollegeLondon/safedata_validator/README.md

 for example, the genus _Morus_ is an accepted usage for both mulberries and gannets.
 This kind of problem is described in the JSON `"note"` field and provided to the user.
-In these rare cases, an accepted usage would require a parent taxon to discriminate between them.
+In these rare cases, an accepted usage would require a GBIF taxon ID to be provided to discriminate between them.